 But I do want to paint a realistic picture of what this lifestyle entails, the highs with the lows.
 And posit that perhaps the biggest difference between this lifestyle and a conventional one, is simply that the highs are higher and the lows lower, thus reorienting what one values spending their time on.

-Because this is what you don’t hear, and that Tim Ferriss would never tell you: that day after the Brazilian cell phone debacle, after finally finding my way back to my hotel at dusk, I went and sat in my room by myself.
+Because this is what you don’t hear: that day after the Brazilian cell phone debacle, after finally finding my way back to my hotel at dusk, I went and sat in my room by myself.
 Without TV.
 Without Wifi.
 No movies.
 No friends (not like I’d be able to call them anyway).
 Nothing to do.
 I went home and laid in bed for most of the evening.
 Physically and mentally drained and miserable.

 There’s nothing new about a bad day.
 We all have them.
 And we all have our own strategies to unravel our negative emotions.
 Sometimes we call up a friend and unload on them, perhaps over beers.
 Or we call up mom or dad and look for a little reassurance.
 Maybe we put on a movie with our significant other and just forget about everything for a few hours.
 Or maybe we hit the gym or take it out on a basketball court.